semuconsulting/pygnssutils/README.md

 1. [pyrtcm](https://github.com/semuconsulting/pyrtcm) - RTCM3 parsing library
 1. [pyspartn](https://github.com/semuconsulting/pyspartn) - SPARTN parsing library

-The utilities provided by pygnssutils comprise:
+Originally developed in support of the [PyGPSClient](https://github.com/semuconsulting/PyGPSClient) GUI GNSS application, the utilities provided by pygnssutils can also be used in their own right:

 1. `GNSSStreamer` class and its associated [`gnssdump`](#gnssdump) CLI utility.
 This is essentially a configurable input/output wrapper around the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class with flexible message formatting and filtering options for NMEA, UBX and RTCM3 protocols.
 1. `GNSSSocketServer` class and its associated [`gnssserver`](#gnssserver) CLI utility.
 This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server.